PDF(4.1 MB) View with Adobe Reader on a variety of devices

 All units in a cluster:

-.
-Otherwise, you will need to restart each node to enable jumbo frames after the cluster has formed and is healthy. -
+must restart each node to enable jumbo frames after the cluster has formed

-For KVM, you must use CPU hard partitioning (CPU pinning).
+(KVM only) Must use CPU hard partitioning (CPU

-Ensure that all the VMs on the KVM host are CPU pinned.
+pinning) for all VMs on the KVM host.

 Must be in the same domain.